hugsy/gef/docs/faq.md

 the people involved/using it.

-## I think I've found a crash, how can I help fixing it? ##
+## I think I've found a bug, how can I help fixing it? ##

 `gef` is only getting better through people (like you!) using it, but most importantly reporting unexpected behavior.

 In most locations, Python exceptions will be properly intercepted.
 If not, `gef` wraps all commands with a generic exception handler, to disturb as little as possible your debugging session.
-If it happens, you'll only see a message like
+If it happens, you'll only get to see a message like this:
-this:
 ![gef-exception](http://i.imgur.com/J7dUnXV.png)

 By switching to debug mode, `gef` will give much more information: